Lawmakers want to change state loan program to help during crisis

 Lawmakers moved forward with the new plan that would give business owners, including farmers, a way to get low interest loans during the crisis.

 The loans would be offered below market level and could be as long as 10 years.
-They will have a maximum amount of 250,000 dollars.
+They will have a maximum amount of $250,000.
 Banks will be limited on how high they set their interest rate.

 Supporters said the change will keep dollars in Kansas banks and credit unions, and it gives businesses access to money that can keep them above water until things start to get better.